php-fig/fig-standards/proposed/event-dispatcher.md

 ## Dispatcher

 A Dispatcher is a service object implementing `EventDispatcherInterface`.
 It is responsible for invoking listeners provided by a Listener Provider on an Event.

-Examples of use cases include:

-* Passing an object to a series of Listeners to allow it to be modified before it is saved to a persistence system.
-* Passing a collection to a series of Listeners to allow them to register values with it so that the Emitter may act on all of the collected information.
-* Passing a collection to a series of Listeners to allow them to modify the collection in some way before the Emitter takes action.
-* Passing some contextual information to a series of Listeners so that all of them may "vote" on what action to take, with the Emitter deciding based on the aggregate information provided.
-* Passing an object to a series of listeners and allowing one of them to set a value and then prevent further listeners from running.

-Tasks passed to a Processor SHOULD have some sort of mutator methods on them to allow Listeners to modify the object.
-The nature of those methods is up to each implementation to determine.

 A Dispatcher